-In July 2009, the Compensation Committee approved the 2010 Bonus Plan.
-Under the plan, each executive officer's target bonus for 2010 was expressed as a percentage of his or her base salary, with individual target award opportunities ranging from 32% to 72% of base salary.
-The Compensation Committee determined the actual bonus awards for fiscal year 2010 performance in July 2010.
-The revenue targets for payout under the 2010 Bonus Plan were 17% higher than fiscal year 2009 revenue and were set at an amount the Compensation Committee reasonably believed to be attainable but requiring successful performance by the company and management.
+Under the Annual Incentive Plan for fiscal 2011, each executive officer's target bonus was expressed as a total dollar amount, with individual target award opportunities ranging from 42% to 77% of base salary.
+Target amounts were determined based on the Compensation Committee's analysis of total cash compensation as described under "- Base Salaries" above.
+The Compensation Committee determined the actual bonus awards for fiscal year 2011 performance in August 2011.
+The revenue targets for payout under the Annual Incentive Plan for fiscal 2011 were 18% higher than fiscal year 2010 revenue and were set at an amount the Compensation Committee reasonably believed to be attainable but requiring successful performance by the company and management.

-To determine actual bonus awards under the 2010 Bonus Plan, the Compensation Committee first reviewed overall company financial results for fiscal year 2010 and our CEO's recommendations for bonuses based on both company and individual performance.
+To determine actual bonus awards under the Annual Incentive Plan for fiscal 2011, the Compensation Committee first reviewed overall company financial results for fiscal year 2011 and our CEO's recommendations for bonuses (other than for his own bonus) based on both company and individual performance.
 In the case of the CEO's bonus award, the Compensation Committee evaluated CEO performance and determined his bonus.
-Payout of the bonuses was dependent on achievement against our plan for revenue growth and Adjusted EBITDA, which we define as net income less interest income plus interest expense, provision for taxes, depreciation expense, amortization expense, stock-based compensation expense and foreign-exchange (loss) gain, and, where applicable, the individual executives' achievement against that plan for revenue growth and Adjusted EBITDA and against strategic objectives.
+Payout of the bonuses was dependent on achievement against our plan for revenue growth and Adjusted EBITDA, which we define as net income less interest income plus interest expense, provision for taxes, depreciation expense, amortization expense, stock-based compensation expense and other income (expense), net, and, where applicable, the individual executives' achievement against that plan and against strategic objectives.
 The primary strategic objectives were (i) revenue growth, (ii) Adjusted EBIDTA margin, (iii) the assessed sustainability of the revenue growth, and (iv) developing future growth potential and diversification of our revenue streams.
-Our named executive officers were paid the following amounts pursuant to the 2010 Bonus Plan: Mr. Valenti, \$342,405; Ms. Syiek, \$268,860; Mr. Cheli, \$194,696; Mr. Mackley, \$211,626; and Mr. Hahn, \$131,940.
+Our named executive officers were paid the following amounts pursuant to the Annual Incentive Plan for fiscal 2011: Mr. Valenti, \$382,500; Ms. Syiek, \$300,000; Mr. Cheli, \$237,500; Mr. Mackley, \$237,500; and Mr. Hahn, \$152,500.
+These amounts equaled each named executive officer's targeted amount for fiscal year 2011.